alekfrohlich/kakuro/README.md

 Here's an example where we build haskell's first test case:

 ```
-$ make haskell TEST=1
+$ make scheme TEST=2
 ```

-Now, after building the test suite, run the generated executable, name the same (kakuro) for any combination of test cases and implementations:
+Now, after building the test suite, run the generated executable (for compiled languages), name the same (kakuro) for any combination of test cases and implementations:

 ```
 $ ./kakuro